brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 much differently, but by the simple fact that I asked around, I managed to increase the likelihood of these lucky moments to come to reality.

 So if you are ever wondering whether you should ask or not, go ask.
+You should of course do your homework, do a bit of research around what you are looking for and try to help yourself first.
+If you are reaching out to a mentor, a friend or your boss, try to offer a few ideas on how this person can help you with right away.

-Most likely the worst case is that things will remain the way they are.
+But even then, if you are clueless, ask anyways.
+The worst outcome is likely that things will remain the way they are.
 And in case things don't work out, you at least tried and can already think about other plans.

 Don't hold questions to yourself.